Singh-Lab/PertInInt/README.md

   gzip -d mafs/${AGGREGATE_CANCER}
   ```

-* We find that PertInInt's performance improves when limiting to those somatic mutations that fall into proteins that are expressed at TPM (transcripts per million) > 0.1.
+* **Expression Data.** We find that PertInInt's performance improves when limiting to those somatic mutations that fall into proteins that are expressed at TPM (transcripts per million) > 0.1.
 To download the list of genes and corresponding TCGA sample identifiers (across all 33 cancer types) with that gene expressed at TPM > 0.1, run the following:

   ```bash
   EXPR_FILE="TCGA_GRCh38_expressed-genes_TPM.tsv.gz"